 hold the cremated remains, or cremains of the recently deceased.
 They can be

 ornate and decorative, intended for public or private display, or they can be

 more utilitarian.
 In every case, they’re intended to be a loved one’s final

 Urns come in a number of sizes.
 The size you

 need depends on the size of the body that was cremated.
 Cremation urns for

-human ashes adult sizes are available, as well as smaller urns for children.
+human ashes large sizes are available, as well as smaller urns for children.

 There are also double urns — also called companion urns, that are intended to